soverenio/docs/docs/source/getting-started/quick-start.rst

 Quick start guide
 =================

-`Register a Soveren account <https://app.soveren.io/sign-up>`_, then get started with Soveren:
+`Register an account <https://app.soveren.io/sign-up>`_, then get started with Soveren:

 1. Add the Soveren token to your Kubernetes cluster.